poriacodes/glasp-article/README.md

 ![How-to-use-on-a-webpage-four](images/how-to-use-web-4.png)

-#### **5. This will bring up a popup which previews the Quoteshot with customizable features.
-You can change the background colours, choose between Square or Landscape for the orientation, click on the download icon to download as an image and you can click on the Facebook or Twitter icon to share on those platforms.**
+#### **5. This will bring up a popup that previews the Quoteshot with customizable features.
+You can change the background colours, choose between square or landscape for the orientation, click on the download icon to download as an image and you can click on the Facebook or Twitter icon to share on those platforms.**

 ![How-to-use-on-a-webpage-five](images/how-to-use-web-5.png)

 #### **6. You can add a tag to the highlighted text to help you easily search through your highlighted content.
-To do this, click on the tag icon on the popup or on the sidebar.
+To do this, click on the tag icon in the popup or on the sidebar.
 Then, you can write a word that describes what your highlighted content is about.**

 ![How-to-use-on-a-webpage-six](images/how-to-use-web-6.png)